-On-board Planning: The quadrotor receives and completes tasks given to it from the high-level planner.
-The on-board planner can take off, follow waypoints while avoiding obstacles, retrieve a flash drive, and safely land.
-The primary task of the on-board planner is to follow the waypoints sent from the global planner via path-planning and obstacle detection algorithms.
+On-board Planning: The on-board planner can take off, build a map of the arena, generate and follow waypoints while avoiding obstacles, and safely land.
+The primary task of the on-board planner is to build the map, select a target ground robot, and generate waypoints to travel to.
 For safety and reliability reasons, this planner has been programmed to avoid all obstacles at any cost.
-If the vehicle determines that a certain waypoint is too dangerous, it will disregard that waypoint and wait for the next command.

-Laser/IMU Odometry: An inertial measurement unit (IMU) is typically used to guess at how much a robotic platform has moved.
-Safely flying in a confined space, however, means that a rough estimation on the location of the vehicle is no longer adequate.
-Therefore, the data from the IMU is augmented with additional information provided by laser odometry.
-A horizontally mounted laser rangefinder offers accurate location and horizontal orientation feedback by comparing consecutive laser returns.
-The height of the robot is estimated via the vertically mounted laser rangefinder.
+Camera/IMU Odometry: An inertial measurement unit (IMU) is typically used to guess at how much a robotic platform has moved.
+Safely flying in a large, open space, however, means that a rough estimation on the location of the vehicle is not accurate at distances longer than a few meters and suffers significant error as time progresses.
+Therefore, the data from the IMU is augmented with additional information provided by camera odometry.
+The height of the robot is estimated via the depth camera.
 Together with the roll/pitch data measured by the IMU, we generate a decent estimate of the state of the quadrotor.
 The more accurate this estimate, the better the overall system can predict vehicle position.
-However, the estimate of the vehicle's position and orientation (pose) has inherent error.
-A SLAM algorithm uses global information (rather than consecutive scans and the most recent IMU data) to get a more accurate global position of the robot.